 Discomfort is mild and can be reduced with topical anesthetic.

 For consistent results, clinics must prioritize high-quality PRP tubes with reliable separation and sterilization.
-Whether using Classic PRP Tubes for general treatments, PRP+HA Tubes for facial rejuvenation, or PRP+Biotin Tubes for hair restoration, the right tools make all the difference.
+Whether using Classic PRP Tubes for general treatments, PRP Tubes with HA for facial rejuvenation, or PRP Tubes with Biotin for hair restoration, the right tools make all the difference.

 ➡️ Explore our full range of PRP Tubes to support your clinic with CE-certified, sterile solutions designed for professional use.